Last updated on: 16.06.2026

 The bauxite and alumina industry is the backbone of the global aluminium value chain.
 However, many of the technical terms, operational processes, raw materials and market concepts can be quite unfamiliar to those trying to navigate through this sector.

 This ongoing blog series is crafted as a user-friendly, glossary-style resource that covers everything from A to Z related to the global bauxite and alumina industry and its stakeholders.
-Its goal is to break down industry jargon, clarify key processes and explain essential concepts tied to bauxite mining, alumina refining and upstream aluminium operations.
+The goal is to break down industry jargon, clarify key processes and explain essential concepts tied to bauxite mining, alumina refining and upstream aluminium operations.

 Behind every tonne of aluminium is a complex web of bauxite extraction, alumina refining, residue management, sustainability efforts and technological advancements.
 This knowledge series aims to provide readers with clearer insights into the terminology and foundational elements that drive the global bauxite and alumina ecosystem.